ASP.NET vs ASP.NET Core

 • Library: ASP.NET provides reusable code components, interfaces, classes, and values for .NET-based web development.

-• Language runtime: developers can detect code issues, handle exceptions, and in-depth editing of the codebase itself.
+• Language runtime: developers can detect code issues, handle exceptions, and do in-depth editing of the codebase itself.

 Major Benefits